mautic/mautic-documentation/pages/03.Setup/01.how-to-install-mautic/docs.en.md

 **Add screenshot**

-If there are any critical issues that will block installing Mautic, these are displayed in red.
+Any critical issues that could block installing Mautic are highlighted in red.

-**Add screenshot**

 Proceeding with the installation requires entering the appropriate database credentials.
 If this is a new installation, turn off the option to back up existing tables.

-Using a database table prefix is not recommended unless you have a specific reason to do so.
+Using a database table prefix isn't recommended unless you have a specific reason to do so.

-The next step involves configuring how email is managed within your Mautic instance.
-If you are configuring a local instance for testing it is recommended that you use a tool such as [Mailhog][mailhog] to capture outgoing emails.
+The next step involves configuring email settings for your Mautic instance.
+If you are configuring a local instance for testing, use a tool such as [Mailhog][mailhog] to capture outgoing emails.
 If you are planning to use this Mautic instance in production, you can enter the details for your email delivery provider.

 **Add screenshot**

-The next step is to create an administrator which will be your account for logging into Mautic.
+The next step is to create an administrator which is your account for logging into Mautic.
 Ensure that you use a secure password, ideally randomly generated, to keep your Mautic instance safe.

 **Add screenshot**